Purdue-SoCET/aihw-design-logs/Fall-2025/myles-querimit/week3.md

     - Scratchpad RTL
         How scratchpad interacts with rest of system

+Reasoning Behind Design Choices
+  NCHW is often more beneficial in comparison to other layouts as it is easier to work with.
+With memory, NCHW, is better as it allows for contigous scans across width.
+With W being the most inner dimension, sliding across windows read/write contigous cahce lines which is great for bandwidth.
+In addition, it makes everything more predictable, giving us easier heights and width to mess around with.

 ## Notes
    Changing the tensor architecture should not be that bad, which leaves me with more time working on routing and finding out a way to see what values are actually useful.
 Getting the simulation done is incredibly important, as this will be able to prove that convolution should work.